 If you are suffering with TMJ, your jaw pain may make it hard to eat many different foods.
 Before you seek help, you might try eating a soft diet for a week or so to see how well it allows your muscles to relax and reduces your jaw pain.
 Although it should ideally only be a short-term solution, it’s still important to try to eat a healthy diet even while you’re trying a soft diet.
+A soft diet requires that your food be soft and easy to chew.
+It’s not the same thing as a blended food or liquid diet.
+These are all normal food options, just selected from the soft side.

 About a quarter of your daily food intake should be in the form of grains, ideally half of them in whole grains.
 Good choices for whole grains on a soft diet include oatmeal and cereals made with whole grain.
 It’s easy to fit cereals into a soft diet if you allow them to soak in milk to obtain an easy-to-eat consistency.
 Obviously, some cereals taste better this way than others–you might have some experimenting to do.
 Well-cooked brown rice is another excellent choice.
 Properly cooked bulgur or quinoa can also be great options.
 Avoid crusty breads, pizza, hard biscuits, and cereals with nuts or fruit.